Same-sex marriage in Delaware: Same-sex marriage

-State Senator Karen Peterson came out as lesbian during the debate on May 7, becoming the state's first-ever openly LGBT legislator.
+State Senator Karen Peterson came out as lesbian during the debate on May 7, becoming the state's first-ever openly LGBTQ legislator.
 When the statute took effect on July 1, Peterson and her partner were the first same-sex couple to legally convert their civil union into a marriage.
-The first same-sex couple to marry were Joseph Daigle and Dan Cole, in a semi-public ceremony attended by hundreds and officiated by New Castle County Clerk of the Peace Ken Boulden on July 1, 2013 in the Marian Cruger Coffin Gardens at Gibraltar Mansion in Wilmington.
+The first same-sex couple to marry were Joseph Daigle and Dan Cole, in a semi-public ceremony attended by hundreds and officiated by New Castle County Clerk of the Peace Ken Boulden on July 1, 2013, in the Marian Cruger Coffin Gardens at Gibraltar Mansion in Wilmington.
 Opening remarks for the first marriage were provided by Attorney General Beau Biden, an invocation was provided by Rector of the Trinity Episcopal Church Pat Downing, and a reading was performed by poet Devon Miller-Duggan.
 Daigle and Cole were activists heavily involved in the process of passage, and Cole worked on writing and implementing the law.